ryandeng32/ProjectBoard/README.md

 # ProjectBoard
-A minimalist SCRUM board as a chrome extension
+> A minimalist SCRUM board as a chrome extension built with HTML/CSS, JavaScript, and Dragula.js

-ProjectBoard offers a visual representation of the tasks to be done.
+> ProjectBoard offers a visual representation of the tasks to be done.
 Use it to isolate and organize tasks,  add new tasks and track each one through its lifecycle!
-## Getting Started

-### Installing
+### Installation

 Try out this chrome extension by clicking [here](https://chrome.google.com/webstore/detail/project-board/liglafjdnkknphlhlfcmdlddhmgdfdgm)